 So, in closing of this blog, I stray from my loving attitude and will end this post as such:

 You can find this train car in Hampton, Iowa and flip it off if you’d like…for me!

-(BTW, my lawsuit against Rock Island Railroad was a failure……perhaps we chose the wrong attorney, perhaps the timing was bad as the railroad went bankrupt, perhaps we should’ve settled, or perhaps the jury simply wasn’t given or didn’t understand all the information….there were no cross bucks….the train had parked for the night until the conductor or whoever realized the few box cars [no caboose back then either] were covering the tracks….that’s why the train moved, dragging that green car with me implanted on one of the bolts of the box car…..)
+The lawsuit against Rock Island Railroad was a failure.
+Maybe we chose the wrong attorney, perhaps the timing was bad as the railroad went bankrupt, perhaps we should’ve settled, or perhaps the jury simply wasn’t given all the information or didn’t understand the case.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.